 An emphasis on the close monitoring of student learning in literacy and numeracy ensures that individual needs are catered for through relevant and specific programs.
 To support our students’ learning, we also offer additional programs and activities:

-- Integration facilities and programs
+- Integration programs

 - Language Intervention Program